smessaoui31/holbertonschool-shell/io_redirections_and_filters/README.md

 	TASK 13 : SORT THE UNI FILE
 	TASK 14 : DISPLAY SPECIFIC LINE WITH PATTERN
 	TASK 15 : DISPLAY LINE WITH SPECIFIC PATTERN
+	TASK 16 : Display lines containing the pattern “root” and 3 lines after them in the file TASK 17 : Display all the lines in a file  that do not contain a specific pattern